Middle East latest: Fears of wider war in Middle East grow as Israel and Iran trade threats

 Lebanese army says Israeli troops carried out a brief incursion into Lebanon

 BEIRUT — The Lebanese army says Israeli forces breached approximately 400 meters (yards) into Lebanese territory on Wednesday and then withdrew “after a short period.”
-The statement was the first official acknowledgement from Beirut that Israeli forces have carried out a ground incursion into Lebanon.
+The statement was the first official acknowledgement from Beirut that Israeli forces are carrying out a ground incursion into Lebanon.

-The Israeli military said Wednesday that ground forces backed by air power had killed militants in “close-range engagements” without saying where.
+The Israeli military said Wednesday that ground forces backed by air power killed militants in “close-range engagements,” without saying where.

-Earlier in the day, Hezbollah’s chief spokesman, Mohammed Afif, told reporters touring sites of Israeli airstrikes in Beirut’s southern suburbs that Hezbollah had “fought a heroic battle this morning” in the southern villages of Odaisseh and Maroun al-Ras against Israeli soldiers who launched a ground incursion into Lebanon.
+Earlier Wednesday, Hezbollah’s chief spokesman, Mohammed Afif, told reporters touring sites of Israeli airstrikes in Beirut’s southern suburbs that Hezbollah “fought a heroic battle this morning” in the southern villages of Odaisseh and Maroun al-Ras against Israeli soldiers who launched a ground incursion into Lebanon.

 Israel's foreign minister bars the UN chief from entering Israel